Skip to content

 Further reading#

-1. An exception to this are the backfill and backfill2 queues, which allocate 1.9GB of RAM per core by default.
+1. An exception to this are the genacc_q, condor, and quicktest queues, which allocate 1.9GB of RAM per core by default.
 This can be overridden by using the --mem-per-cpu Slurm parameter.
+Our self-service portal includes a list of all queues